 In this case Caridad Hernandez is looking at a minimum mandatory state prison sentence of 7 years.
 The trafficking over 28 grams carries a mandatory 5 and the school zone carries a minimum mandatory 2 that must be served from and after the trafficking sentence is served.
 It is likely that during the course of her defense her attorneys will try to locate anyone who was present during the controlled buys to ascertain the accuracy of the police officer’s account of these transactions.
 I also imagine that a motion to suppress will be filed challenging the constitutionality of the search.

-The Law Offices of Stephen Neyman, P.C. has 20 years of experience handling drug trafficking cases.
+Law Offices of Stephen Neyman Criminal Lawyers has 20 years of experience handling drug trafficking cases.
 We have won cases such as this by filing and arguing successful motions to suppress.
 We have also tried similar cases to a jury and won acquittals for our clients.
 If you have been charged with a drug crimes in Massachusetts you should contact our office now.

 Related Web Resources: